TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Data_Commincation/Detailed_Design_Data_Communication (Michael Feiel).md

 ## Analysis

-The use of a Raspberry Pi 4 for centralized data communication emphasizes processing capability, network reliability, and ease of integration.
+The use of a Raspberry Pi 4 for centralized data communication emphasizes processing capability, network reliability, and ease of integration [15].
 The Pi 4's dual-band Wi-Fi can handle multiple connections, suitable for acting as a local access point for ESP32 modules.
-Its built-in dual-band Wi-Fi supports stable wireless transmission, while its 0°C to 50°C operating range suits typical greenhouse conditions.
-It is common for the Pi to be used as a Wi-Fi hotspot or extender, so using it as the host for a Wi-Fi system is ideal.
+Its built-in dual-band Wi-Fi supports stable wireless transmission [1], while its 0°C to 50°C operating range suits typical greenhouse conditions.
+It is common for the Pi to be used as a Wi-Fi hotspot or extender, so using it as the host for a Wi-Fi system is ideal [15].
 It also comes with Wi-Fi software easily addable and configurable to any desired system.
-This will allow for complying with common wireless communication standards.
-Additionally, running a lightweight Node.js server to serve HTML5/CSS3/JavaScript pages is well within the Pi 4's capabilities.
+This will allow for complying with common wireless communication standards [1].
+Additionally, running a lightweight Node.js server to serve HTML5/CSS3/JavaScript pages [9][10][11] is well within the Pi 4's capabilities.
 Handling periodic data from ESP32 modules and storing it on a 512 GB microSD card is manageable, especially with efficient data handling practices.
-Tasks like JSON parsing and data formatting are lightweight and easily handled by the Pi 4.
-The Raspberry Pi 4 is a perfect fit—if not a little exaggerative—for this solution.
+Tasks like JSON parsing and data formatting are lightweight and easily handled by the Pi 4 [7].

-The selected microSD card, rated for frequent read/write cycles and wide temperature tolerance, ensures durable local storage.
-Formatted in FAT32, it maintains compatibility with web-based interfaces and cloud backups.
+The selected microSD card, rated for frequent read/write cycles and wide temperature tolerance, ensures durable local storage [5].
+Formatted in FAT32 [4], it maintains compatibility with web-based interfaces and cloud backups.
 Assuming a very generous 64 bytes per sensor datapoint—including 6 sensor readings every 5 minutes from each box—sensor data will utilize physical storage at an overestimated rate of 324 KB/day, or 118.26 MB/year.

 The website will be made specifically for this project using Node.js.
-To ensure usability across multiple platforms, it will be implemented using HTML5, CSS3, and JavaScript (ECMAScript 2015 or later).
-It will be made with functionality across multiple systems in mind, conforming to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+To ensure usability across multiple platforms, it will be implemented using HTML5 [9], CSS3 [10], and JavaScript (ECMAScript 2015 or later) [11].
+It will be made with functionality across multiple systems in mind, conforming to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA [12].
 Additionally, the website will be able to output data upon request in .xlsx format.
-To ensure compatibility with spreadsheet applications such as Microsoft Excel, Office Open XML Spreadsheet specification (ISO/IEC 29500) will be at the forefront of the file offboarding process.
+To ensure compatibility with spreadsheet applications such as Microsoft Excel, Office Open XML Spreadsheet specification (ISO/IEC 29500) will be at the forefront of the file offboarding process [14].

 The reliance on secure, software-based data handling over physical interfaces further enhances durability and minimizes maintenance risks.
 This streamlined, standards-aligned design supports robust, safe, and efficient communication within the greenhouse monitoring network.